Tag Archives: Famke Janssen

 The Postcard Killings (2020), Jeffrey Dean Morgan

-There was admittedly one or two suspenseful moments where I held my breath in anticipation.
-Nevertheless, The Postcard Killings is still not a movie I’d insist you watch unless you absolutely must.
-Some of the acting was OK at best but, had the story edit, casting and direction been even better, one can only imagine.
+There were admittedly a couple of suspenseful scenes where I held my breath in anticipation.
+Nevertheless, The Postcard Killings is still not a film I’d insist you watch unless you absolutely must.
+Some of the acting was OK at best.
+As for the story edit, casting and direction, if they’d been better executed, one can only imagine the result we’d have had.

-Lastly, it’s really got to be time for me to re-watch Se7en.
+Lastly, it’s really got to be time for me to re-watch Se7en (1995).
 That film is serial killer movie excellence.
+I can tell that you agree.

 G